gatsbyjs/gatsby/docs/blog/2019-11-25-getting-started-with-gatsby-cloud/index.md

 ## What created friction for people onboarding onto Gatsby Cloud?

 Choosing a CMS was confusing for four of the eight testers.
 None of them had an opinion on which CMS to choose.
-We learned from this that an MDX starter would avoid requiring users to choose a CMS.
+Rather than force developers to integrate a CMS they aren't already using, we realized we should offer an alternative.
+We're creating an alternative starter where all content lives in the repository, alongside their code.
+We've opted for MDX, a powerful combination of Markdown and JSX.

 ## What creates value for people onboarding onto Gatsby Cloud?

-There were some good things about onboarding, and we want those good things to persist and grow, if possible.
+Users found value in some aspects of our early onboarding designs and we wanted those good things to persist and grow, if possible.

-Choosing a starter was fun, and 3 of the users wanted more details about the starters.
+For example, choosing a starter was fun, and 3 of the users wanted more details about the starters.
 On starter cards, we added a link to their github repos or /starters/ page on .org

 ### Product, design, and engineering are doing something about the feedback